openware/open-finance/docs/10_trading-channels.md

 #### Balances

-Balances define the current available funds available for trading, the user might be able to limit the amount of funds he wants to allocate to the current trading session.
+Balances define the current funds available for trading, the user might be able to limit the amount of funds he wants to allocate to the current trading session.

 | :exclamation:  Important note about balance states and trades |
 | ------------------------------------------------------------ |